-- We have earned more than $1 billion in verdicts and settlements for past clients.
+- Our attorneys have earned more than $1 billion in verdicts and settlements for past clients.

-- We have represented citizens of Ohio for more than 50 years.
+- We have represented citizens of Columbus for more than 50 years.

-- We tailor all legal decisions according to client needs and concerns.
+- Our skilled bike accident lawyers tailor all legal decisions according to client needs and concerns.

 - We make the legal experience as hassle-free as possible, with offices throughout the state.

 - We only charge attorney’s fees if we win the case, and do not charge any up-front fees.

 Going up against a driver’s insurance company can be difficult alone.
 Insurance claims adjusters do not want to maximize your recovery.
 In fact, their jobs are to get you to settle for as little as possible to save the insurance company money.
 An attorney, on the other hand, works for you.

 A Columbus bicycle accident lawyer can take over insurance settlement negotiations while you concentrate on getting better.
 Your bike accident attorney will not let anyone take advantage of you, and will not settle your case for less than its true value.
 Your lawyer may even be able to take the defendant to court if that is necessary for fair results.